Neokarm/external-tools/vm-transfer/README.md

  Please note that the SRC_PROJECT_ID & DST_PROJECT_ID refer to the project use for login in each cloud while SRC_TRANSFER_PROJECT_ID and DST_TRANSFER_PROJECT_ID refer to the migrated VMs projects

-4.
-4. The tool support 5 different operations migrate - migrate a single VM according to it name or UUID If there are multiple VMs with the same name in the source project you must specify the VM UUID You can also specify the VPC name or ID in the project to narrow the filter for VM selection by name
+* The tool support 5 different operations
+  * migrate - migrate a single VM according to it name or UUID If there are multiple VMs with the same name in the source project you must specify the VM UUID You can also specify the VPC name or ID in the project to narrow the filter for VM selection by name

-4.
+  * migrate_all - migrate all VMs in a single project
+  * migrate_vpc_vms - migrate all VMs in a single VPC
+  * manage - manage a VPSA volume in zCompute
+  * unmanage - stop managing a VPSA volume in zCompute without deleting the volume